-Most auto insurance policies do not cover medical bills above the policy limits, lost income, household expenses, pain and suffering, and other harms and losses that may be associated with your accident.
+Most auto insurance policies do not cover medical bills above the policy limits, lost wages, household expenses, pain and suffering, and other harms and losses that may be associated with your accident.
 To seek compensation for these damages, you will need to file a lawsuit.

 Insurance providers like Liberty Mutual will go to great lengths to avoid paying your claim.
 The way you interact with your claims adjuster could influence the value of your settlement or whether the insurance provider even pays you at all.